SBecraft/aws-bootcamp-cruddur-2023/journal/week2.md

 git push --tags
 ```

- ## How I Resolved Failed to Compile Error
+ ## How I Resolved Fronted Failed to Compile Error

 - I had to resolve issues with (1) not seeing ports in PORTS tab and (2) no service available on frontend port 3000, after running docker Compose Up.
 - When trying to access front end port 3000 to see Cruddur URL I received the message "Failed to Compile" and "React must be in scope when using JSX   react/react-in-jsx-scope"